-The SenSmartTM Universal Oximeter cerebral and somatic oximetry graphs shown in Figure 1 at right, demonstrate a case in which monitoring rSO2 provided reliable data that the IVC cannula had slipped out of position and that venous congestion was developing under the renal bed sensor.
+The SenSmartTM Universal Oximeter cerebral and somatic oximetry graphs shown in Figure 1, demonstrate a case in which monitoring rSO2 provided reliable data that the IVC cannula had slipped out of position and that venous congestion was developing under the renal bed sensor.

 - Patient: Two year old, 10.6 kilogram (kg), white male

 - Diagnosis: Partial anomalous pulmonary venous return (PAPVR) and bicuspid aortic valve

 - Status: Patient had previously undergone a surgical repair of aortic coarctation, aortic arch pull-up, division of patent ductus arteriosus for an aortic coarctation, and distal transverse arch hypoplasia.
 Subsequent to this surgery the patient had an aortopulmonary collateral (APC) occluded in the cardiac catheterization laboratory (CCL).
 The patient was asymptomatic, had no known drug allergies, and was taking no medications.